 Long-awaited gigabit internet speeds are finally coming to a growing number of cities, as fiber infrastructure improves and companies offer ultra-fast service packages.
 But are you and your devices ready to upgrade to gigabit internet?

-Existing internet speeds can be improved by a number of factors (including router setup), but gigabit-level services are still worth getting excited over.
-And it’s important to make sure that you and your devices are ready to take advantage of the new potential speeds.
-Here are five steps to prepare properly.
+Existing internet speeds can be improved by several factors (including router setup), but gigabit-level services are still worth getting excited over.
+And it’s essential to make sure that you and your devices are ready to take advantage of the new potential speeds.
+Here are five steps to prepare appropriately.

 Set up quality wired connections